jecikpo/Tutorial-Fuel-SRC20/README.md

     }
 ```

 Let's see what's inside.
-The first `require` statement checks if the Sub Id we provide as an argument is the
+The first `require` statement checks if the Sub Id we provide is the
 default one.
-We don't need to check that as the only asset we can burn will be the default one, but at least
+We don't really need to check that as the only asset we can burn will be the default one, but at least
 we want to use this to provide the revert reason to the user.
 Next `require` checks if the provided amount in
 the Input equal to the requested `amount`.
 We use the `==` operator here to make sure that the user doesn't
 send more Coins that he wishes to burn, in such case the remaining amount would get stuck on the contract.
 Finally the third `require` statement checks if the sent asset is the Native Asset handled by that contract.
 This is an interesting thing because it is unique to Fuel.
 Do you remember that all Coins on Fuel are treated
 as Native Assets?
-(Just like Ether on Ethereum) This checks validate that the user doesn't send some other
+(Just like Ether on Ethereum) This check validates that the user doesn't send some other
 asset to the contract when burning.

 Now we have our contract complete.
 Make sure that it looks the same as [the one here](https://github.com/jecikpo/Tutorial-Fuel-SRC20/blob/main/SRC20/src/src20.sw)